- Special Offers

 This handsome 19th century hotel in Clifden town centre has played a central role in the hospitality of the area for many a year - proprietor Eddie Foyle is related to a number of key players including brothers Paddy and Billy (Quay House and Dolphin Beach), and the hote ...

-Overlooking the square, this is one of the few restaurants in Clifden with outdoor seating to the front, making it the ideal place to sit in fine weather - for people-watching and just to relax and enjoy the sunshine.
-Add a glass of chilled wine and some crusty bread an ...
+Overlooking the square, in Clifden and with outdoor seating to the front, this is a perfect spot for fine weather - for people-watching and just to relax and enjoy the sunshine.
+Add a glass of chilled wine and some crusty bread and a hummus dip, or some of the seafood t ...

 Providing you are tolerant of tour buses and high season crowds, this dramatically located Abbey offers a surprising range of things to see: a brief stroll from the abbey along the wooded shore leads to the Gothic church, for example, which is a fascinating miniature rep ...